tahabinzafar/ML-Zoomcamp/midterm_project/readme.md

 ```bash
   docker run -it --rm -p 3000:3000 employee_churn_classifier:<tag> serve --production
 ```
 - Run following command to see description about image created.
-Size of image is around 884MB
+Size of image in my environment is 884MB
 ```bash
   docker images
 ```